WaylonWalker/find-kedro/docs/examples/iris.md

 ## Create a new Environment and activate

-I **CANNOT** recommend using separate environments for each project, example, or toy that you create.
+I **CANNOT** under emphasize the importance separate environments for each project, example, or toy that you create.
 Not only does it help your project be easier to run later, but it prevents you from causing major issues inside of environments for you active development projects.
 The **LAST** thing I want you to do is to wreck a day of work by installing `find-kedro` and wrecking dependencies in a working environment.

+### example using conda

 ``` console
 $ conda create -n find-kedro-iris python=3.7 -y